 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-All Bachelor of Nursing students are expected to undertake up to 5 hours per week per unit of directed/selfdirected learning (SDL) related to content engagement, assessment preparation, clinical learning or revisionin addition to their timetabled unit contact (ie. lectures, workshops, tutorials).
+All Bachelor of Nursing students are expected to undertake up to 5 hours per week per unit of directed/self-directed (SDL) related to content engagement, assessment preparation, clinical learning or revision in addition to their timetabled unit contact (i.e., lectures, workshops, tutorials).

 Inclusion and engagement

 It is expected that students participate in all learning opportunities in this unit.
-This is inclusive of all scheduled face to face and on-line activities.
+This is inclusive of all timetabled activities.
 Assessment items are linked to the unit learning outcomes, the NMBA Registered Nurse standards for practice and professional codes.
 Therefore, all students are required to attend and actively participate in all learning activities scheduled for this unit.
 Student can self-select their preferred classes via the Allocate+ system.

-All INC Units are linked to Clinical Practice and as such, completion of all learning modules, including directed and self directed study, and active participation in face to face workshops is expected.
-Participating in workshop discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and also supports the learning of student peers (see NMBA RN Standards for Practice 2016 Standard 2 and related criterion
+All INC Units are linked to PEP and as such, completion of all learning modules, including directed and self directed study, and active participation in seminars and face to face workshops is expected.
+Participating in seminar/workshop discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and also supports the learning of student peers (see NMBA RN Standards for Practice 2016 Standard 2 and related criterion)

 Required IT skills